 What kind of contact you share with the adoptive family will always be up to you.
-In fact, this contact will often be decided upon as part of your original adoption plan before you even select a family for your child.
+This will often be decided upon as part of your original adoption plan before selecting a family for your child.

 - Who will be in the delivery room with you

-- How much time you would like to spend with your baby after the birth
+- How much time you want to spend with your baby after the birth

 - Whether you want to take pictures with your baby and the adoptive family

-Your adoption specialist and adoption attorney will be with you throughout this process, including when you first put together this hospital plan.
-They will work with the hospital of your choice to ensure your rights and desires are protected during your delivery process.
+Your adoption professional and adoption attorney will be with you throughout this process, including when you first put together your hospital adoption plan.
+They will also work with the hospital of your choice to ensure your rights and desires are protected during your delivery.

-- Open or Full‐Disclosure Adoption: This option is great for prospective birth mothers that are looking for plenty of communication with the adoptive family and their child.
+- Open adoption: This option is great for prospective birth mothers looking for plenty of communication with the adoptive family and their child.
 In a full‐disclosure adoption, you can share as much about yourself as you want.
-No two open adoptions are the same.
-So, you can make an open adoption plan that is unique and has exactly what you’re looking for.
+No two open adoption plans are the same.

-As you’re making an adoption plan, always remember that the adoption process will begin and end with you.
-Your adoption specialist will be able to provide whatever you need to help make your adoption a success, including adoption plan templates, 24/7 counseling, and more.
+As you make an adoption plan, remember that the adoption process begins and ends with you.
+Your adoption professional will be able to provide whatever you need to help make your adoption a success, including adoption plan templates, 24/7 counseling, and more.